My Approach:

 I welcome all adult patients (+18), of all social, cultural and religious backgrounds.
 Among the common issues that I help with are depression, social and general anxiety, eating disorders, addictions of various kinds, difficulties in forming social and romantic relationships, work related stress, existential dread, the challenges of parenthood and coping with crisis, life transitions and loss.

-People often come to therapy with a specific problem they wish to “work on”, just to find out, with time, that some other issue, deeply buried but still unresolved, is actually the real thing that has been troubling them, that’s been somehow “triggered”.
+People often come to therapy with a specific problem that they wish to “work on”, just to find out, with time, that some other issue, deeply buried but still unresolved, is actually the real thing that has been troubling them, that’s been somehow “triggered”.
 It could take some time to realize that such is the case - but it would be a main focus of the beginning phase of any treatment - recognizing that, together.